 Built for the 1992 Olympic Games, it was inaugurated in 1990.

-- Museu Nacional d’Art de Catalunya - MNAC - The Museo Nacional de Arte de Cataluña (MNAC) is renowned for its Romanesque Art collection, considered one of the most complete in the world.
+- Museu Nacional d’Art de Catalunya - MNAC - Museo Nacional de Arte de Cataluña (MNAC) is renowned for its Romanesque Art collection, considered one of the most comprehensive in the world.

-Also known as the National Palace, it was built for the 1929 International Exposition.
+Also known as Palacio Nacional (National Palace), it was built for the International Exposition of 1929.

-- Poble Espanyol - The Pueblo Español is an open-air architectural museum located in Montjuïc, near the Magic Fountain.
+- Poble Espanyol - Pueblo Español is an outdoor architectural museum located in Montjuïc, near the Magic Fountain.

-The site features 117 life-sized buildings representing a typical Spanish village, complete with streets, houses, squares, a theater, a school, restaurants, and artisanal workshops.
+The site contains 117 life-sized buildings representing a typical Spanish village, complete with streets, houses, squares, a theatre, a school, restaurants, and artisanal workshops.

-It was constructed for the 1929 International Exposition.
+It was constructed for the International Exposition of 1929.

 Initially planned to last only six months (the duration of the Exposition), its success has allowed it to remain intact to this day.

-- The Magic Fountain - The Magic Fountain of Montjuïc was built for the 1929 International Exposition by Carles Buïgas, on the site where the Four Columns by Puig i Cadafalch once stood.
+- The Magic Fountain - The Magic Fountain of Montjuïc was built for the International Exposition of 1929 by Carles Buïgas, on the site where the Four Columns by Puig i Cadafalch once stood.

-In the 1980s, music was added to the fountain’s show, and just before the 1992 Barcelona Olympics, it was completely restored.
+In the 1980s, music was added to the fountain’s show, and just before the 1992 Olympic Games in Barcelona, it was completely restored.

-The fountain was also one of the external stages for the 2002 MTV Europe Music Awards.
+The fountain was also one of the external stages for the MTV Europe Music Awards 2002.

-- Torres Venecianes - The towers marking the entrance to the 1929 Exposition site, known as “Torres Venecianas,” are two twin ornamental towers located at the intersection of Avenida de la Reina María Cristina and Plaza España.
+- Torres Venecianes - The towers marking the entrance to the Exposition of 1929, known as “Torres Venecianas,” are two twin ornamental towers located at the intersection of Avenida de la Reina María Cristina with Plaza España.

-The name “Torres Venecianas” comes from their resemblance to the bell tower of Saint Mark in Venice.
+The name “Torres Venecianas” is due to their resemblance to the belfry of Saint Mark in Venice.

-Built by Ramon Reventós as the entrance to the 1929 International Exposition in Barcelona, they now serve as the entrance to the Montjuïc Fira Barcelona site.
+Built by Ramon Reventós as the entrance to the International Exposition in Barcelona, they now serve as the entrance to Montjuïc’s Fira Barcelona.

-- Placa d’Espanya - Barcelona’s Plaza España is one of the city’s most iconic spots.
+- Placa d’Espanya - Barcelona’s Plaza España is one of the city’s most iconic locations.

-Constructed for the 1929 International Exposition, it was designed by Puig i Cadafalch and Guillem Busquets and completed by Antoni Darder.
+Constructed during the International Exposition of 1929, following a design by Puig i Cadafalch and Guillem Busquets, it was completed by Antoni Darder.

-It is a major traffic hub providing access to the Montjuïc area, where the Feria de Muestras and the Museo Nacional de Arte de Cataluña (MNAC) are located.
+It is a major traffic hub from which you can access the Montjuïc area, where the Feria de Muestras and the Museo Nacional de Arte de Cataluña (MNAC) are located.

 - Private transportation